Get insider access

 Your browser is not supported or outdated so some features of the site might not be available.

-The 6 Best Open-Back Headphones - Winter 2024 Reviews
+The 6 Best Open-Back Headphones - Black Friday 2024

 Best Open-Back Headphones

 Open-back headphones deliver an immersive listening experience through their unique design.
 They can produce a wide and spacious soundstage that interacts with your surroundings and makes your listening experience more immersive.
 Unfortunately, they leak a lot of sound, even if you're listening to music at a reasonable level, and can distract people around you.
-They also struggle to reduce background noise.
-If you're looking for something for mixed-use, check out our recommendations for closed-back headphones, but if you're looking for a great sound experience from your headphones, this is the place to be.
+They also struggle to reduce background noise because they aren't designed to isolate you.
+If you're looking for something for mixed-use, check out our recommendations for closed-back headphones.
+This is the place to be if you're looking for a great sound experience from your headphones.

 1. Best Open-Back Headphones

 The best open-back headphones we've tested are the Sennheiser HD 800 S. These premium dynamic driver headphones are the best for sound but are definitely an investment.
-Aside from the headphones' cost, you'll need a powerful amp to use them, which is an extra expense if you don't already have one.
+Aside from the cost of the headphones, you'll need a powerful amp or audio interface to use them, which is an extra expense if you don't already have one.
 However, if you want the best, these create an outstanding passive soundstage that's natural, spacious, and open.
 They offer an excellent build quality and a very comfortable fit for most people, so you can listen for hours without experiencing much fatigue.

-Although they lack low bass due to their open-back design, they deliver some extra high bass to add warmth to the mix.
+Although they lack a thumpy low-bass due to their open-back design, they have a bit of extra high-bass to add warmth to the mix.
 Instruments and vocals sound clear and natural.
 Overall, they have a neutral sound profile that's suitable for a variety of genres.
 However, if you want more bass, you might want headphones with planar magnetic drivers, like the HiFiMan Arya.
-Their design allows them to reproduce low bass more accurately and improves their soundstage.
+Their design allows them to reproduce low-bass more accurately and improves their soundstage.
 However, the complex design of planar magnetic drivers means performance is more likely to vary between units.
 Their treble response is also brighter than the Sennheiser's, and while it helps you spot imperfections in mixes, sibilant sounds like cymbals seem piercing.

 Also, the manufacturer has released a newer HiFiMan Arya with some slight changes.
 Known as the HiFiMan Arya Stealth Magnet Version or Arya V3, they have updated drivers with Stealth Magnets, which the manufacturer advertises to improve their sound quality by reducing distortion and increasing transparency.
 These headphones have a very similar look and design to the original Arya.
 However, they have a bit more distortion present in the left driver.